kellim/linux-server-config/README.md

-These are the instructions I wrote for my Udacity Full Stack Web Developer Nanodegree project to setup a Linux server with my [https://github.com/kellimb/link-collector](Link Collector app).
+These are the instructions I wrote for my Udacity Full Stack Web Developer Nanodegree project to setup a Linux server with my [Link Collector app](https://github.com/kellimb/link-collector).
 The Linux server was on AWS through Udacity and was only available until I completed the program.

 # Linux Server Info
 * IP Address: 52.38.197.19